oceanobservatories/ooi-data-explorations/python/README.md

 data.to_netcdf(nc_out, mode='w', format='NETCDF4', engine='h5netcdf')
 ```

+The example above will request data from the pH sensor (PHSEN) on the Oregon Shelf Surface Mooring (CE02SHSM)
+near-surface (7 m depth) instrument frame (NSIF) via `m2m_request`.
+The requested data is gathered by the system in a
+THREDDS catalog specific to the user and the request.
+One or more NetCDF files with the requested data will be in the
+catalog.
+The second function, `m2m_collect`, will load the content of those files into an xarray dataset.
+A key input to
+`m2m_collect` is the regex tag used to select the files to load.
+In most cases, a user could use `'.*\\.nc$'` as the
+tag, downloading all available NetCDF files.
+In some cases, however, the tag used needs to be more selective.
+If an
+instrument requires data from a co-located sensor, those NetCDF files will be present as well.
+Part of the process in
+collecting the requested data is concatenating the downloaded data into a single xarray dataset.
+That will fail if the
+individual data files contain different variables.
+In the above example, the pH sensor requires salinity data from a
+co-located CTD.
+Both pH sensor and CTD NetCDF files will be present in the THREDDS catalog.
+The tag `'.*PHSEN.*\\.nc$'`
+is used to select only the pH sensor data.

 ### Simplifying the As-Is Requests

 Users really only need to use `m2m_request` and `m2m_collect` for the data requests.
 However, the user needs to
-explicitly know all of the details and terms from above.
-Outside of OOI (and even inside of OOI), the terminology used
+explicitly know all of the details (e.g. correct regex tag) and terms from above.
+Outside of OOI (and even inside of
-for sites, nodes, sensors, methods, and streams can be intimidating and confusing.
-In an attempt to clean up some of
+OOI), the terminology used for sites, nodes, sensors, methods, and streams can be intimidating and confusing.
+In an
-that terminology, limit the need for the user to learn all of the OOI lingo, and to align with some of the
+attempt to clean up some of that terminology, limit the need for the user to learn all of the OOI lingo, and to align
-functionality in the Matlab and R utilities, I've organized a subset of all of the sources of OOI data into a
+with some of the functionality in the Matlab and R utilities, I've organized a subset of all of the sources of OOI data
-[YAML structure](ooi_data_explorations/m2m_urls.yml) that users can query using a simpler set of terms as part of a
+into a [YAML structure](ooi_data_explorations/m2m_urls.yml) that users can query using a simpler set of terms as part of
-data request.
+a data request.
 The YAML structure removes from consideration all so-called engineering sensors and instruments that
 cannot be accessed through the API (e.g. cameras or bio-accoustic sonar), as well as most of the non-science streams
 (engineering or metadata streams).
 The idea is to cover the most common needs, rather than all possible cases.
 Users can
-still access any data set desired, but you will need to use the [method from above](#requesting-as-is-mostly-data) to
+still access any data set desired, but they need to use the [method from above](#requesting-as-is-mostly-data) to
 explicitly call any stream not represented in the YAML structure.

 #### YAML Structure